Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Advertisement

-Who is somebody else who you have admired in your career whom you would consider a mentor?
+Who is somebody whom you have admired in your career and would consider a mentor?

 “Oh man, there are so many.
 On a macro scale, I really had the opportunity to learn from and be mentored by Hillary Clinton; as much as she’s a proud Democrat, she worked hard to build consensus and trust and to work with not just Democrats, but people across the aisle, and is really proud of that.
 And then, [deputy chief of staff] Jen O’Malley Dillon is someone that I've admired for a really long time, and I'm really excited to have the opportunity to work with her, to learn from her, and to really dig in and reimagine what is possible.”